dominiclopez391/Comsc-131-Project-Team-2/Specification.md

 Time Management:

-Create time blocks (using markdown)
+(Dominic) Create time blocks (using markdown)

-Use pomodoro timer.
+(Dominic) Use pomodoro timer.

 Chat:

-Ability to create a chat room for your class.
+(Dominic) Ability to create a chat room for your class.

-Ability to invite other students to your chat room.
+(Dominic) Ability to invite other students to your chat room.

 Problem Assist: